SereneLinux/serenelinux-release/Fedora-Legal-README.txt

 = Source Availability =

-The accompanying Fedora Linux @@VERSION@@ release includes copyrighted software that is licensed under the GNU General Public License and other licenses.
+The accompanying Fedora Linux 35 release includes copyrighted software that is licensed under the GNU General Public License and other licenses.
 You may obtain the complete machine-readable source code corresponding to portions of this release by sending a check or